beam7894123/to-do-list-vue/README.md

 A small To-do list project in Vue.js

 ## Features
+- Modern UI with Ant Design Vue
 - Save all change and tasks in cookies
+- Sort you list by finished or not
 - uhhhhhhhh

 ## Project setup